Sulfuric Acid 1M (2N)

 - Shipping Statements

-· We supply sulphuric acid 1M (2N) in 2.5L containers, with discounts available for bulk orders over 4 items
+We supply sulfuric acid 1M (2N) in 2.5L containers, with discounts available for bulk orders over 4 items.
+We also supply this product in a range of grades and concentrations, including:

-· All our products also come with further options, including customised labelling and bespoke blending
+All our products also come with further options, including customised labelling and bespoke blending.
+Place your order online today or contact us with any technical queries you may have.

-Sulphuric acid was already known in ancient times.
+Sulfuric acid was already known in ancient times.
 The earliest records of using this chemical date back to Greek physician Dioscorides during the first century AD and Roman philosopher Pliny the Elder.
-More practical applications in metallurgy appear in the treatise “Physica et mystica”, written by Zosimos of Panopolis.
+More practical applications in metallurgy appear in the treatise “Physica et Mystica,” written by Zosimos of Panopolis.

-This was the method used in 1736 to produce sulphuric acid in a large commercial scale for the first time.
-Only a few years later, the method start being carried out in lead-lined containers, which were cheaper and could produce larger amounts in each reaction, finally allowing the effective industrialisation of sulphuric acid.
+This was the method used in 1736 to produce sulfuric acid in a large commercial scale for the first time.
+Only a few years later, the method starts being carried out in lead-lined containers, which were cheaper and could produce larger amounts in each reaction, finally allowing the effective industrialisation of sulfuric acid.

 Nowadays, most manufacturers follow the contact process, patented in 1831.
 This is a far more economic process to synthesise sulphuric acid.